 This program will help you to know how to connect with yourself, others, set boundaries, make requests and so much more.
 You are most welcome to join our online group to practice this kind of everyday nonviolent communication

 We are a group of ordinary people wanting to develop our ability to be nonviolence because we care about our own wellbeing, the people around us and the wider community.
 We will be learning practices like mindfulness meditation, Nonviolent Communication (NVC), gratitude, forgiveness, and more.

 This work is grounded in secular practices and embraces people from all walks of life and beliefs.
 We will meet once a week, for twelve weeks, to study and practice.
 The program is based upon the guidance offered in The Ongo Book: Everyday Nonviolence, which contains a comprehensive course of training.

-You can find mindfulness practices here and, to register your interest email email@example.com
+You can find mindfulness practices here.
+To register your interest in the next Ongo online program please email email@example.com

 Click here to download A Guide to the Empathy Circle which has the feelings and needs chart included on a white background for printing.

 There are no upcoming events at this time.